Engbenjamin/Process_Document_Final_Draft/README.md

 This tool is used for engineering simulation and graphical modeling of complex systems.

 Complete the "MATLAB Onramp" and "Simulink Onramp" courses via the MathWorks website to earn certifications you can display on your LinkedIn profile, and utilize the Power Systems Toolbox to simulate circuit behavior before moving to physical prototyping.

-Your portfolio should document proficiency in some or all of these skills.[^1]

 ### FPGA Digital Design
 Practicing on FPGA platforms is essential for students pursuing digital design.
 In mastering HDL for FPGAs, students learn to manage constraints such as gate timing, resource control, and hardware.